 g.
 Self-assessment: Reflection and projection

-Note: Many of these requirements (Background/Basics, Group II of Experiences and Reflections, and the Portfolio) can be fulfilled or at least begun if you enroll in Education 301: Curriculum & Pedagogy Seminar (offered every fall semester); the assignments for that course can be tailored to allow you to meet all of the above criteria for the Dean’s Certificate.
+Note: Many of these requirements (Background/Basics, Group II of Experiences and Reflections, and the Portfolio) can be fulfilled or at least begun if you enroll in Education 301: Curriculum and Pedagogy Seminar (offered every fall semester); the assignments for that course can be tailored to allow you to meet all of the above criteria for the Dean’s Certificate.
 If you complete the course it will also appear on your transcript.
 Contact Alison Cook-Sather (firstname.lastname@example.org) if you are interested in this option.